six519/titik2/language_reference.rst

     ::
         bool !(bool)

-- **len** - returns the item count of a glossary or lineup variable.
+- **len** - returns the item count of a glossary/lineup/string variable.

     **Declaration:**
     ::